EgiKarakashi/ecommerce-platform/README.md

 - Spring Boot team for the excellent framework
 - Next.js team for the modern React framework
+- Nuxt.js team for the Vue.js framework
+- Angular team for the comprehensive framework
-- Kubernetes community for container orchestration
+- Webpack team for Module Federation
 - All contributors who helped build this platform

 ---

-**Happy coding! 🚀**
+**Happy coding with micro frontends! 🚀**